-Account and Pricing: DSUs granted to a director will be credited to his or her account on the first business day of a fiscal quarter (or for a departing director, on the last business day on which he or she serves as a director) (an "Award Date").
+Account and Pricing: DSUs granted to a director are credited to his or her account on the first business day of a fiscal quarter (or for a departing director, on the last business day on which he or she serves as a director) (an "Award Date").
 DSUs granted in connection with a director's initial retainer are credited in full on the first Award Date after joining the Board.
 Subsequent grants in respect of the annual retainer are made in quarterly instalments, prorated for the period of service, as applicable.
 DSUs are fully vested when granted.

-The number of DSUs to be granted from time to time will be determined by dividing the amount of the retainer or other fees otherwise payable on the Award Date (or such lesser amount as may have been elected by the director in respect of the annual retainer) by the closing trading price of the Common Shares on that date on the TSX (for Canadian participants) or NASDAQ (for U.S. participants).
+The number of DSUs to be granted from time to time is determined by dividing the amount of the retainer or other fees otherwise payable on the Award Date by the closing trading price of the Common Shares on that date on the TSX.

-Dividends: As of any dividend payment date, a participating director's account will be credited with additional DSUs, determined by dividing (a) the product of the per share dividend and the number of DSUs credited in the account on the dividend record date, by (b) the closing trading price of a Common Share on the applicable date on the TSX (for Canadian participants) or NASDAQ (for U.S. participants).
+Dividends: As of any dividend payment date, a participating director's account will be credited with additional DSUs, determined by dividing (a) the product of the per share dividend and the number of DSUs credited in the account on the dividend record date, by (b) the closing trading price of a Common Share on the applicable date on the TSX (for Canadian participants) or NYSE (for U.S. participants).